 Can You Eat Yams Before Workouts?

-It’s important to remember yams do contain fibre which we don’t want to consume too much of before a workout as it will slow down the digestion process and leave us with less energy.
-Therefore, I recommend limiting the yam consumption to 1 small yam or 200g.
+Remember, yams contain fiber, which slows down digestion and may leave you with less energy.
+Therefore, I recommend limiting the consumption to one small yam or 200g.

 Can You Eat Yams After Workouts?